vagrant-landrush/landrush/README.md

 # Landrush: DNS for Vagrant [![Build Status](https://travis-ci.org/phinze/landrush.png)](https://travis-ci.org/phinze/landrush)

+## Warning: This project is currently _unmaintained_ and looking for maintainers!
+Anybody interested in helping out please contact @phinze.

 Simple DNS that's visible on both the guest and the host.

 Spins up a small DNS server and redirects DNS traffic from your VMs to use it,